 - Make sure you install both at the same level to avoid affecting meter performance.

-- DP or multivariable flow meters have go below the condensate pots and steam pipe.
+- DP or multivariable flow meters must go below the condensate pots and steam pipe.

 - Make sure you have the same impulse-line length for the high and low pressure.